jonatas/psql-talk/slides.md

-# Zen Life
+# Psql

+Practical psql: fast navigation on your DB using only terminal.

-Autor: Jônatas Davi Paganini
+Author: Jônatas Davi Paganini

 #### @jonatasdp